Chart Color Schemes

 The level of general health in Woodroffe is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Woodroffe demonstrates above-average health outcomes with prevalence of common health conditions low among its general population but higher than the national average among older, at-risk cohorts.
+Woodroffe demonstrates above-average health outcomes with a low prevalence of common health conditions among its general population compared to national averages.

+However, certain older, at-risk cohorts have a higher prevalence of these conditions.
 Approximately 57% (~1,959 people) of Woodroffe's total population has private health cover.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.9% and 7.5% of residents respectively, while 73.0% declare themselves completely clear of medical ailments compared to 76.6% across Greater Darwin.
-Woodroffe has 9.6% (328 people) of its residents aged 65 and over, higher than the 7.5% in Greater Darwin.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 7.9% and 7.5% of residents respectively.
+Conversely, 73.0% of residents declare themselves completely clear of medical ailments, compared to 76.6% across Greater Darwin.
+Woodroffe has a higher proportion of elderly residents aged 65 and over at 9.6% (328 people), compared to Greater Darwin's 7.5%.
+This demographic requires more attention than the broader population due to their increased health needs.

 Frequently Asked Questions - Health